prachitiJadhav/Power-Bi-Dashboard-for-AtliQ-Hardware/README.md

 # Power-Bi-Dashboard-for-AtliQ-Hardware

 I built this Power BI dashboard for AtliQ Hardware company and also learned how to extract data from SQL Server Management Studio (SSMS).
-Thanks to Dhaval Patel and Hemanand Vadivel for posting this end-to-end project on codebasics youtube channel.

 Through this project, I learnt:
 1. How to connect SQL server management studio (SSMS) to Power BI and get data.